JerryShea/jerryshea.github.io/_posts/2018-7-27-RingBuffer.md

 ## Why do we see these delays and how to fix

 The short answer is that the OS is introducing the delays, because it is stalling the process while waiting for a page to be read from or written to disk.
+You can reduce these delays:
 * Making use of Chronicle Queue's pretoucher helps, and research continues into how to make the pretoucher work more effectively.
-* Map the queue in to /tmpfs if it is small enough and you have a suitable replication or backup strategy.
+* Mapping the queue to /tmpfs removes delays caused by disk I/O, but only if it is small enough and you have a suitable replication or backup strategy.
-* Tuning of the BIOS and OS is effective, although requires patience and expertise: power states, BIOS, kernel, RAID, even changing to an alternative file system.
+* Tuning of the BIOS and OS is effective, although requires patience and expertise: power states, BIOS, kernel, RAID, even changing to an alternative file system all help.

 But, a straightforward way to mitigate this (if you have [Enterprise Chronicle Queue](https://chronicle.software/products/queue/)) is to set a couple of parameters when creating your queue: